Merton Hanks: 1994 season

-Despite his low selection, Hanks was selected to four Pro Bowl and three All-Pro teams.
+1995 season

+On February 3, 1995, the San Francisco 49ers hired former New York Jets head coach Pete Carroll as their new defensive coordinator following Ray Rhodes departure to become head coach of the Philadelphia Eagles.
+Carroll chose to retain Hanks and Tim McDonald as the starting safeties to begin the regular season.

+On September 17, 1995, Hanks made four solo tackles, two pass deflections, and set a season-high with two interceptions on pass attempts thrown by Drew Bledsoe as the 49ers routed the New England Patriots 3—28.
+On November 12, 1995, Hanks made two tackles, one pass deflection, an interception, and recovered a fumble by Michael Irvin and returned it for a 38—yard touchdown during a 38—20 victory at the Dallas Cowboys.
+In Week 17, he set a season-high with seven solo tackles during a 27—28 loss at the Atlanta Falcons.
+He started all 16 games for the third consecutive season and made 72 combined tackles (48 solo), 13 pass deflections, five interceptions, two fumble recoveries, and scored one touchdown.

+1996 season

+On September 13, 1996, the San Francisco 49ers signed Hanks to a seven—year, $22.40 million contract extension that included an initial signing bonus of $4.80 million.
+Hanks became the NFL's highest paid safety with this contract.

 He was well known for his interceptions and returns, as well as his unique "chicken dance" celebrations that were later emulated by basketball star Shaquille O'Neal.

-He was a member of the 1994 San Francisco team that won Super Bowl XXIX.
-Hanks finished his career with the Seattle Seahawks, retiring in 1999.
+1999 season

+On September 7, 1999, the San Francisco 49ers officially released Hanks due to salary cap concerns.

 Executive career

 Hanks was previously the assistant director of operations for the National Football League, and then the league's vice president of operations in charge of player conduct.
 Hanks began his tenure as Conference USA senior associate commissioner in July 2016, a position in which he was responsible for the conference's football and baseball operations, including officiating, scheduling, game operations, player conduct and safety.
 On September 8, 2020, Hanks became the senior associate commissioner, football operations for the Pac-12 conference.

 Hanks regularly embarks on speaking tours.